Skip to main content

 translate()

-Returns the translation for a key.
+Returns the translation for the given key.

 ParameterTypeDescription